 The Sabbath day was established so the Israelites would rest from their labors, only to begin again after a one-day rest.
 Why, then, do Christians not have to observe the same law?
 The key to understanding this is to see that the various elements of the Sabbath symbolized the coming of the Messiah, who would fulfill the Law by providing a permanent—as opposed to a one-day—rest for His people.
 With the establishment of the Old Testament Law, the Jews were constantly “laboring” to make themselves acceptable to God.
 Their labors included trying to obey all the commandments of the ceremonial law, the temple law, and the sacrificial law.
 Of course, they couldn’t possibly keep all those laws, so God provided an array of sin offerings and sacrifices so they could come to Him for forgiveness and restore fellowship with Him, but only temporarily.

 Just as they began their physical labors after a one-day rest, so, too, did they have to continue to offer sacrifices.
 Hebrews 10:1 tells us that the law “can never, by the same sacrifices repeated endlessly year after year, make perfect those who draw near to worship.”
 But these sacrifices were offered in anticipation of the ultimate sacrifice of Christ on the cross, who “after He had offered one sacrifice for sins forever, sat down at the right hand of God” (Hebrews 10:12).
 Jesus rested after performing the ultimate sacrifice—He ceased from His labor of atonement because there was nothing more to be done, ever.
-Because of what He did, we no longer have to “labor” in law-keeping in order to be justified in the sight of God and this includes the observance of the Sabbath.
+Because of what He did, we no longer have to “labor” in Law-keeping in order to be justified in the sight of God, and this includes the observance of the Sabbath.
 Jesus was sent so that we might rest in God and in what He has provided.